metaclass-nl/tutorial-api-platform/README.md

 will compare your own version with code one of chapter7-api.
 You may also add the path to a folder of file to make the diff more specific.

-After committing your changes you may check out branch chapter6-react, restart docker-compose, point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter6-react) and follow the instructions.
+After committing your changes you may check out branch chapter6-react, restart docker compose, point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter6-react) and follow the instructions.
 Or if you only follow the api branches chapter7-api.